ubarsc/python-fmask/doc/source/index.rst

 Command Line Examples
 ---------------------

+All the commandline programs given use argparse to handle commandline arguments, and hence will respond sensibly to the --help option.
+Some have options to modify their behaviour.

 Please note that the output format used is defined by `RIOS <http://rioshome.org/>`_.
 This defaults to HFA (.img).
 See `RIOS documentation <http://rioshome.org/rios_imagewriter.html#rios.imagewriter.setDefaultDriver>`_ for more information and how to change this using the environment variable $RIOS_DFLT_DRIVER.